MoFEM/mofem-cephas/DISTRIBUTING.md

 # Distributing License Agreement

-MoFEM is distributed under a [MIT License](https://en.wikipedia.org/wiki/MIT_License#License_terms).
+Distributions licenses follow [LICENSE.md][licence_file] and will have to follow the guidance below when using parts of MoFEM development.

-Distributions licenses will have to follow the guidance below when using parts of MoFEM development.
+[licence_file]: ./LICENSE.md
 # License text

 A text section must be include in each distribution that encompasses MoFEM core and users modules versions that includes: